 Well, you ‘tag’ individual subscribers and a collection of ‘tags’ can be grouped into a ‘segment’.
 For example, ‘Course A buyers’ might have their own tag but fall under the ‘All course buyers’ segment.

-All of this might seem overkill if you’re used to keeping contacts in a single list, but it can be the key to keeping different customers happy and making sure you’re converting at every opportunity.
+All of this might seem overkill if you’re used to keeping contacts in a single list in other email marketing platforms, but it can be the key to keeping different customers happy and making sure you’re converting at every opportunity.

 Following your dream doesn’t mean doing so blindly.
 ConvertKit’s relentless focus on conversion means important performance stats are never far away.
 Handy analytics includes: